We are now gonna shift gears a little bit,

 Very much the same as mitosis, and that brings us to the end of meiosis I.

 So, splitting movement and two daughter cells are the result,

 but remember, these are no longer genetically identical to the progenitor cell.

 They are different and very much different from other nearby germ cells.

-The second phase of meiosis is gonna create cells
+The second phase of meiosis is going to create cells

 instead of with one chromosome of two chromatids each,

-and end result are four daughter cells from one progenitor germ cell.
+and the end result are four daughter cells from one progenitor germ cell,

-and when they combine with the germ cell from another parent,
+And when they combine with a germ cell from another parent,

 we get a new and unique individual beginning to develop.